 Like other languages, it also has some special features that make it comparatively an alternative to others.
 They are:

 1. Data Visualisation and Plotting

 It is one of the essential facets of Julia.
 It can represent data graphically by producing images that depict the relationships among data.
-Also, the plotting features makes it able to balance between simplicity and speed with static and dynamic interface.
+Also, the plotting features make it able to balance between simplicity and speed with static and dynamic interfaces.